Why Your Enterprise Needs a Design System

 Inconsistency

-As a single source of truth, a design system provides everyone involved in the process with established conventions and principles.
+As a single source of truth, a design system provides everyone involved in the process with established principles and ensures consistency.

 As everything is consistently named, there can be no doubt that a component under discussion is the same for everyone, which helps avoid confusion and error.
 Similarly, debates over the anatomy of designs or changes made by creatives are eliminated.
 If the design system states that a button has a 4px corner radius, this is what must be used.